Maxymillion/blend/README.md

-# Blend
+# Blend (W.I.P.)
 An ESBuild version of Laravel Mix

 ## Development
-We're using PNPM as package manager
+We're using PNPM as package manager.
-`pnpm i`